fareen341/React/README.md

 # Props
 - Props (short for properties) are used to pass data from one component to another in React.
 They allow components to communicate and share information with each other.
 Props are read-only and are passed from a parent component to a child component.
+- Can pass anything as a props, str, array, object, function etc.
 - Always Props are Passed from Parent to Child.
 ```javascript
 // Below ({ vendor }) is destructuring, it takes value from parent as assign it as object to vendor